1. Avoid Long, Cluttered Sentences

 - Moz is loved by copywriters – Passive

-With an active voice, the subject is conducting the action within a sentence.
+With an active voice, the subject conducts the action within a sentence.
 With a passive voice, the subject receives the action.
-The passive style of writing is too wordy, it’s unclear, it’s harder to understand and it’s contradictory to concise copywriting.
-But, really no one speaks like that — write how you speak.
+The passive style of writing is too wordy, it’s harder to understand and it’s contradictory to concise copywriting.
+But, really, no one speaks like that — write how you speak.
 Don’t be afraid to end sentences with prepositions.
-Most readers on the Internet aren’t professional linguists.
+Most readers on the Internet aren’t professional linguists, and may even appreciate a more casual approach to brand voice and tone.

 Another related point: Don’t use uncertain language.
 Here’s an example of certain vs. uncertain language.

 See?
 Can your content writers find data, or will they?
-The consumer is reassured when you affirm their confidence in buying your product.
-Even if they’re not directly thinking about the difference between can/will, they’re more likely to choose a company that exudes confidence, and that’s certainly a way to do so.
+Little things like this reassures consumer confidence when buying your product.
+Even if they’re not directly thinking about the difference between can/will, they’re more likely to choose a company that shows commitment, and that’s certainly a way to do so.

 12. Use Supporting High-Quality Graphics

-On social media, videos are shared 120% more than link and text posts combined, while photos are liked twice as much as text updates.
+On social media, viewers retain 95% of a message when they watch it on video, compared to 10% when reading it in a text.
 It’s not difficult to understand why people are attracted to visual content – it’s easier to digest and produces an immediate emotional response (either positive or negative).
 To take advantage, find the platforms your audience participates on and contribute.
 A good headline in conjunction with a compelling visual will see the best results.

 13. Find Your Platforms